prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 ![Range covered by samples vs query range](../assets/2025-03-25_otel-delta-temporality-support/sum_over_time_range.png)

-As noted in [Non-approximation](#non-approximation), the actual range covered by the sum could still be different from the query range in the delta case.
+The actual range covered by the sum could still be different from the query range in the delta case.
 For the ranges to match, the query range needs to be a multiple of the collection interval, which Prometheus does not enforce.
 Also, this finds the rate between the start time of the first sample and the end time of the last sample, which won't always match the start and end times of the query.

+Below are a couple of examples.

+**Example 1**

+* S1: StartTimeUnixNano: T0, TimeUnixNano: T2, Value: 5
+* S2: StartTimeUnixNano: T2, TimeUnixNano: T4, Value: 1
+* S3: StartTimeUnixNano: T4, TimeUnixNano: T6, Value: 9

+And  `sum_over_time()` was executed between T1 and T5.

+As the samples are written at TimeUnixNano, only S1 and S2 are inside the query range.
+The total (aka “increase”)  of S1 and S2 would be 5 + 1 = 6.
+This is actually the increase between T0 (StartTimeUnixNano of S1) and T4 (TimeUnixNano of S2) rather than the increase between T1 and T5.
+In this case, the size of the requested range is the same as the actual range, but if the query was done between T1 and T4, the request and actual ranges would not match.

+**Example 2**

+* S1: StartTimeUnixNano: T0, TimeUnixNano: T5, Value: 10

+`sum_over_time()` between T0 and T5 will get 10.
+Divided by 5 for the rate results in 2.

+However, if you only query between T4 and T5, the rate would be 10/1 = 1 , and queries between earlier times (T0-T1, T1-T2 etc.) will have a rate of zero.
+These results may be misleading.

-For users wanting this behaviour instead of the suggested one (approximating the rate/increase over the selected range), it is still possible do with (`sum_over_time(<delta metric>)` / `<range>`).
+For users wanting this behaviour instead of the suggested one (approximating the rate/increase over the selected range), it is still possible do with `sum_over_time(<delta metric>)` / `<range>`.

-Having `rate()`/`increase()`) do different things for cumulative and delta metrics can be confusing (e.g. with deltas and integer samples, you'd always get an integer value if you use `sum_over_time()`, but the same wouldn't be true for cumulative metrics with the current `increase()` behaviour).
+Having `rate()`/`increase()` do different things for cumulative and delta metrics can be confusing (e.g. with deltas and integer samples, you'd always get an integer value if you use `sum_over_time()`, but the same wouldn't be true for cumulative metrics with the current `increase()` behaviour).

 If we were to add behaviour to do the cumulative version of "sum_over_time", that would likely be in a different function.
 And then you'd have different functions to do non-approximation for delta and cumulative metrics, which again causes confusion.

-If we went for this approach first, but then updated `rate() to lookahead and lookbehind in the long term, users depending on the "non-extrapolation" could be affected.
+If we went for this approach first, but then updated `rate()` to lookahead and lookbehind in the long term, users depending on the "non-extrapolation" could be affected.

+One open question is if or how much the "accuracy" problem matters to users.
+Furthermore, in the case of the second example, where the query range is smaller than the ingestion interval, that may not be a very frequent problem.

+#### Do sum_over_time() / range for delta `rate()` implementation only when StartTimeUnixNano is missing

+Use the proposed logic (with interval-based approximation) when StartTimeUnixNano is set, but if it's missing, use sum_over_time() / range.

+With the initial implementation, all delta metrics will essentially have missing "StartTimeUnixNano" since that is discarded on ingestion and not available at query time.

+This also provides a way for users to choose between the approximating and non-approximating query behaviour by setting StartTimeUnixNano or not.
+However, the users querying the metrics may be different from the operators of the metrics pipeline, and therefore still not have control over the query behaviour.

 #### Convert to cumulative on query